Different Types of Flies for Fishing Explained

 Unlike the majority of other different types of flies for fishing, which become adults in the late spring and early summer, stoneflies become adults in the winter and early spring.

-Stoneflies are more significant than other insects that fish prey on and tend to thrive in water that is swift and has rocky bottoms.
+Stoneflies are more significant than other insects that fish prey on and tend to thrive in swift water with rocky bottoms.

 Stoneflies can thrive in a wide variety of habitats.
-There are only two stages in a stonefly’s life: the egg and the nymph.
+Only two stages exist in a stonefly’s life: the egg and the nymph.

 Since the nymph does not use gas propulsion to rise to the surface as it matures, no emerger fly patterns are available for this species.
 Wet flies develop from stonefly larvae, while dry flies mature into adults.